menzin/About_jQuery/Chapter4.md

 > [!WARNING]
 > You need to refer to the element you are operating on with `$(this)` or `$(elem)` if you are going to apply a jQuery method to it.

 See the button which colors the list items (second button) using the css() method and compare it to the one which makes them all black again (third button) using plain assignment of property values.
-The third button changes a style property and so we can use this.style.color = whatever.
-The second button applies the css() method and so we need to use $(this).css(stuff) here.
+The third button changes a style property and so we can use `this.style.color = whatever`.
+The second button applies the css() method and so we need to use `$(this).css(stuff)` here.

 [demo_4_0_v3.html](http://web.simmons.edu/~menzin/CS321/Unit_5_jQuery_and_Ajax/About_jQuery/Chapter04/demo_4_0_v3.html)